Using nix for your OCaml project

 - The

-language- This is a DSL for configuring the above.
+nixlanguage- This is a DSL for configuring the above.
 It's pretty similar to a lazily-evaluated JSON with functions.

 - A command-line utility (called

-) for interfacing with the above.
+nix) for interfacing with the above.

-How does nixpkgs
+How does nixpkgs work?

-code, which is used by default to configure
+nixpkgs is a repository of nix code, which is used by default to configure

-package manager.
+the nix package manager.
 It's hosted at

 https://github.com/NixOS/nixpkgs.

-provides several channels -- effectively, these are special git
+nixpkgs provides several channels -- effectively, these are special git

-package manager at.
+commits which we can point the nix package manager at.
 Channelse come in a few

 different flavors: